The Triage Theory by Bruce AmesJune 19, 2017

 Another example is Iodine.
 In severe deficiency, you get mental retardation.
 Iodine insufficiency is considered the number one cause of mental retardation in the worth by the WHO.
 It's terribly important to protect the brain, and heaven knows, our thyroids need iodine.
 What gives?
 Breast cancer and fibrocystic breast disease are both strongly linked to lower iodine intake.
 Optimal iodine intake is probably more on the order of 1-1.2 mg a day, whereas most Americans only get .250-.300 mg a day.

 The web on nutrient interactions is marvelously complex and nuanced.
 That's the fun of it all.
 We have so much more to learn.
-Thank you Dr Ames for opening this line of enquire.
+Thank you Dr. Ames for opening this line of inquiry.
 I want to live long enough to fully appreciate it.

 WWW.What will work for me.
 I've referred to the triage theory several times in the past.
 Our column on zinc was the last one.
 This theoretical construct should guide our thinking on all 40 micronutrients.
 What is too much?
 Too Little?
 Just right?
 I take Vitamin D, K2, fish oil, zinc, magnesium all because of this concept.
 You likely should too.